mcnic16/low-cholesterol-food/README.md

 ## Features

-The Navbar is not fixed, when you enter the website there 2 options , to login and register.
+The Navbar is not fixed, when you enter the website are there 2 options , to login and register.
 Once registered and logged in, there is a option to add a new recipe.
 To view the recipes just click on the title Low Chloesterol food to view the recipes and within the recipe itself there is an option to edit and delete the recipe.In mobile, the links will display in a menu on the left hand side.